upper waypoint

 Please try again

-The Oakland Coliseum, where songs from Too Short, Tower of Power and Mac Dre reliably played at nearly every A’s game, pictured during the team’s final game on Sept.
+The Oakland Coliseum, where songs from Too Short, Tower of Power and Mac Dre reliably played over the loudspeakers, pictured during the team’s final game at the stadium on Sept.
 26, 2024.
 (Gabe Meline/KQED)

 It started, as ever, on the BART bridge, walking past the bootleg T-shirts and the card-table vendors repeating “shrooms, edibles, pre-rolls” while listening to Roddy Ricch’s “High Fashion” on tinny Bluetooth speakers.
 As vape pen smoke wafted through the air, so did the horn-and-drum sound of a Banda group, playing for tailgaters over in the packed parking lot.

-This was the last A’s game at the Oakland Coliseum, the greatest ballpark in America, where music has always played an important role.
-I’ve made a habit of tallying songs played at A’s games, and at the game the night before, I’d heard all the Coliseum classics: Eric B. and Rakim’s “Don’t Sweat the Technique,” Dr. Dre and Tupac’s “California Love,” Mac Dre’s “Thizz Dance.”
+This was the last A’s game at the Oakland Coliseum, the greatest ballpark in America.
+As a longtime fan, I’ve made a habit of tallying songs played at A’s games, and at the more grimy game the night before, I’d heard all the Coliseum classics: Eric B. and Rakim’s “Don’t Sweat the Technique,” Dr. Dre and Tupac’s “California Love,” Mac Dre’s “Thizzelle Dance.”
 (In a cheeky acknowledgment of a soon-to-be-empty stadium, they’d also played The Specials’ “Ghost Town.”)

 Krazy George leads a chant with his drum at the A’s final game at the Oakland Coliseum, Sept.
 26, 2024.
 (Gabe Meline/KQED)